smatter52/ShivaVGes/README.md

 See AUTHORS for the list of contributors

-ShivaVG(es) is an open-source LGPL ANSI C implementation of the Khronos Group OpenVG specification on OpenGL ES 3.0
+ShivaVG(es) is an open-source LGPL ANSI C implementation of the Khronos Group OpenVG specification on OpenGL ES 3.0.

+Performance optimised with global location values

 I.    Why